arduino/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 title: APIs Overview
 description: Arduino Cloud has two different set of APIs - Application and Device API.
 author: Karl Söderby, Fabrizio Mirabito
-tags: [IoT Cloud, Device API, Application API, JavaScript]
+tags: [Arduino Cloud, Device API, Application API, JavaScript]
 ---

 The [Arduino Cloud](app.arduino.cc) has different sets of APIs that provide different functionalities.
 This article serves as an introduction to how to work and what you can achieve with them.